MarieMelodyF/Marvel-Front/README.md

 ## Comics

-Show all marvel comics by page.
+Show all marvel comics and go to the next page. you can search comics by title
-Add or remove favorite comic (if user logged).
-Search comics by title.

 ![Comics Pages](src/images/comicspage.png)

 ## Characters

-Show all marvel characters by page.
+Show all marvel characters and go to the next page. you can search comics by name

 ![Characters](src/images/characterespage.png)